-The time-stamped energy data is collected for each event and a calibrated energy histogram is then plotted.
-In figure 1, one can easily distinguish the different peaks corresponding to diverse energy lines present in the spectrum.
-The graph in figure 1 presents many peaks with the most dominant ones being the 511 keV, 846 keV, 1271 keV, 1365 keV, 1432 keV, 1460 keV, 1730 keV, 2164 keV, 2241 keV and 2754 KeV.
+The time-stamped energy data is collected for each event and a calibrated energy histogram is plotted.
+From figure 1, the different peaks corresponding to diverse energy lines present in the spectrum can easily be distinguished.
+The graph in figure 1 presents many peaks with the most visible ones being at 511 keV, 846 keV, 1271 keV, 1365 keV, 1432 keV, 1460 keV, 1730 keV, 2164 keV, 2241 keV and 2754 keV.
 A time differential energy spectrum of the irradiated kimberlite shows that the height of the peaks varies with time.
-Figure 2 shows the dominance of the 511 peak, and also some very short-lived peaks vanishing before 1000s.
-One can also distinguish very long-lived peaks with the height remaining almost constant for few hours.
-The data is time sliced with different time bin sizes depending on the number of events needed to have a good histogram representing the different peaks.
-We then fit the peaks with an asymmetric gaussian and calculate the area of the peak for every time slice[4].
-This gives us the peak height (area) as a function of the time.
-From the peak height for different time slices, one can then extract the lifetime of each energy line as a function of time.
-We fit these new data with an exponential decay.
-In some cases with interfering peaks, two components in the decay of the line needed to be included.
-The energy of the line and the half-life then gives an unambiguous isotope identification using a database of nuclide level schemes [6].
+Figure 2 shows the dominance of the 511 keV peak, and also some very short-lived peaks vanishing before 1000 s.
+One can also distinguish very long-lived peaks with the intensity remaining almost constant for a few hours.
+The data is time sliced with different time bin sizes depending on the number of events required to have a histogram representing the different peaks.
+The peaks are fitted with an asymmetric gaussian and the area under the fit for every time slice is calculated[4].
+This yields the peak intensity (area) as a function of the time.
+The lifetime of each energy line as a function of the time can be extracted from the peak intensity for different time slices.
+These new data is fitted with an exponential decay.
+In the cases with interfering peaks, two components in the decay of the line were included.
+The energy of the line and the half-life yields an unambiguous isotope identification using a database of nuclide level schemes [6].

-Figure 3 presents for different time-slice the histograms together with the asymmetric gaussian fit for the 511 keV peak.
-The histograms and the fits are one on the top of the other, remaining exactly at the position 511 keV.
-In figure 5, the peak tends to be moving which suggest the 845.8 KeV might be a combination of two very close lines with the centres at 844 keV and 846 keV.
+Figure 3 presents the histograms and the asymmetric gaussian fit for the 511 keV peak for different time slices.
+The histograms and the fits are stacked, remaining exactly at the position 511 keV.
+In figure 5, the peak tends to be moving which suggest the 845.8 keV might be a combination of two very close lines with the centres at 844 keV and 846 keV.